 Managing the Risks for Pregnancy Over 45

 For older mothers, pregnancy does carry some potential risks.
-If you are considering trying to conceive, it is important to be aware of these factors.
+If you are considering trying to conceive, it is important that you are aware of these factors.

 - Half of pregnancies for women over age 45 end in miscarriage.